 SCCE: a Service Chain Computation Element (SCCE) can be seen as an evolution of the Path Computation Element (PCE) tuned for service chain allocations, where the path is constrained to traverse a sequence of VNFs.
 Net2plan has the intelligence to achieve such goals.

-Fig.1 – Demonstration Overview schema

 Testbed configuration

-To test this proof of concept in NFV, a management network is configured to interconnect OSM (installed in a personal laptop), ONOS, two VIMs (OpenStack) and the planning tool Net2plan which also allows a user interaction and provides an optimal-VNF-placement algorithm.
-The data plane is considered by emulating the transport network via Mininet in the same physical machine than ONOS.

-The VIMs (OpenStack) has been set up with an internal private network to place the VMs.
-A virtual router connects the private network with the public network to allow the automatic assignment of floating IPs by OSM to the VMs of the VNFs.
-In this way, an external connectivity to the VNFs is reached.

-Fig 2.
-Testbed Deployment schema

-Workflow and Results

-The steps of the workflow are as follows:
+To test this proof of concept in NFV the hardware used is compound by a personal laptop, three high-performance miniPCs and two regular auto-configured switches.
+In Fig. 2 a schema of the physical implementation is shown.
+The planning tool, Net2Plan and OSM (this last one is installed in a virtual machine) are deployed in the personal laptop.
+Two miniPCs are used as VIMs with two different installations of OpenStack and finally the last miniPC is in charge of the SDN Controller (ONOS) and the emulated transport network created by Mininet.

+A management network is configured to for the control plane (Fig.2 in blue), one regular switch is in charge of such purpose.
+OSM, the two OpenStacks and ONOS are considered as parts of the control plane.
+Similarly, another network is set up to provide data plane layer 3 connectivity using the other switch, as can be seen in green in Fig. 2.
+The data plane network has its own interface to communicate the emulated hosts in mininet with the VNF instantiated in the VIMs achieving in this way the packet connectivity needed in a usual SDN/NFV scenario.
+The VIMs (OpenStack) has been set up with an internal private network to place the VMs of the VNFs.
+The VMs has external connectivity given by floating IPs of a public network with access to the data plane network.

+General assumptions, workflow and results

+In order to proceed with the demonstration in a proper way, a set of assumptions and a structured workflow are considered:

-In the load process, Net2plan receives the entire information of the NVF and IT resources via REST/API from OSM and the VIMs.
+Firstly, in the load process, Net2plan receives the entire information of the NVF and IT resources via REST/API from OSM and the VIMs and the emulated transport network data from ONOS.

-The user defines the service chain request (origin and destination nodes, sorted sequence of VNFs and bandwidth) from the GUI.
+In Fig. 3 a) can be seen how the user defines the service chain request (origin and destination nodes, sorted sequence of VNFs, bandwidth and latency) from the GUI.

-Net2plan receives the SC request and the optimal algorithm returns the path in the transport network and the placement of the VNFs.
+Net2plan receives the service chain request, if any of the analyzed k-shortest service-chain-based paths guarantees the latency specifications, the algorithm returns the chosen path in the transport network and the placement of the VNFs in the VIMs.
+Note that Net2plan is the only one that can accomplish the latency needs providing optimal VNF placement and transport paths.

-OSM is noticed about the VNFs placement and starts the instantiation of the VNFs in the corresponding VIMs.
+OSM is noticed about the VNFs placement and starts the instantiation of the VNFs in the corresponding VIMs as indicates Fig.3 b).

-Real connectivity is provided between the origin and destination nodes through the sorted sequence of VNFs.
+Once the VNFs are ready, as it can be seen in Fig 3 c) and d), ONOS creates the OpenFlow rules following the suggestions of the Net2plan algorithm providing real connectivity between the origin and destination nodes through the sorted sequence of VNFs.

-Fig 3.
-Workflow schema

-Fig 4.
-Demonstration of service chain instantiation (N2P/OSM/ONOS/Open Flow snapshots)

 Conclusions

-This demonstration offers a proof-of-concept in a dynamic NFV environment which proves that a fully interconnection between OSM, ONOS, OpenStack and a planning tool in order to provide optimality is not only possible but also necessary within the incoming 5G era.
+This demonstration offers a proof-of-concept in a dynamic SDN/NFV environment which proves that a fully interconnection between the open-source tools OSM, ONOS, OpenStack, Mininet and the planning tool Net2plan in order to provide optimality, proving that it is not only possible but also necessary to accomplish, among others, the latency requirements of the incoming 5G era.

 Acknowledgements

-The research leading to these results has received funding from the European Commission for the H2020-ICT-2016-2 METRO-HAUL project (G.A.761727) and a Marie Sklodowska-Curie IF H2020-MSCA-IF-2016 (G.A.750611).
+The research leading to these results has received funding from the European Commission for the H2020-ICT-2016-2 METRO-HAUL project (G.A.761727), the Spanish National Project ONOFRE-2 (TEC2017-84423-C3-1-P) and a Marie Sklodowska-Curie IF H2020-MSCA-IF-2016 (G.A.750611).

 References